marcolinuz/keep-cool/README.md

-                      for mid-range temperatures and fastly for high temperatures, this is a _Balanced compromise between the quiet and conservative approaches -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
+                      for mid-range temperatures and fastly for high temperatures, this is a _Balanced compromise between the quiet and conservative approaches
+      i    -> i-cubic: speed increments slowly for lower temperatures, quickly for mid-range temperatures and slowly for high temperatures.
+This can be seen as an Inverse-Balanced approach, cause it's still a compromise between the quiet and conservative approaches, though it tends to be more quiet, especially for low temperatures.
+  -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
   -g         : generates in the current directory the plist file required to